Extraction of tomato seeds – take care of your red gold

 To go faster you must slow down

 The crushing speed can be slowed down according to the tomato you are processing (cherry tomatoes, vine tomatoes).
 The machine has a built-in water nozzle system that works during and after the extraction process, minimizing residue formation (gel membrane around the seeds).
 “It’s also easy to access for thorough inspection” Willem continues.
-To make sure there’s no seed left behind, you can open the machine for cleaning to ensure contamination is reduced to 0%.
+To make sure there’s no tomato seed left behind, you can open the machine for cleaning to ensure contamination is reduced to 0%.
 Get in touch if you are interested to learn more.